 Through the Woods to See the Blackness Between the Stars

-She thinks to herself that the beauty of it could easily be an opening scene to a horror film or the closing scene of a romance.
-She reaches back and gives herself a pat for the depth of the observation then fumbles for her phone, swerving a bit as she struggles to wake it.
-She fumbles again to find the record button with another swerve, then taps it and clumsily tosses the phone onto the passenger seat.
+She thought to herself that the beauty of the scene could easily be an opening scene to a horror film, or the closing scene of a romance.
+She reached back and gave herself a pat for the depth of the observation, then fumbled for her phone, swerving a bit as she struggled to wake it.
+She fumbled again to find the record button leading to another swerve, then tapped it and clumsily tossed the phone onto the passenger seat.

-“Gotta remember that one,” She continues out loud to herself, “okay, so I’m driving to see some new hot indie band called Ivan Rocket… through God knows where?
+“Gotta remember that one,” She continued out loud to herself, “okay, so I’m driving to see some new hot indie band called Ivan Rocket… through God knows where?
 Somewhere off to the side of the middle of nowhere in Kingsport.
-What am I expecting?” she rhetorically asks herself.
-She pauses.
+What am I expecting?” she rhetorically asked herself.
+She paused.

-“What am I expecting?” she monotonously asks herself, glancing up at the rearview mirror catching her own eye.
+“What am I expecting?” she monotonously inquired aloud as she glanced up at the rearview mirror and caught her own eye.

-She cynically repeats the phrase in a chant as though a mantra to herself.
-She repeats it again with purpose.
+She cynically repeated the phrase in a chant as though a mantra to herself.
+She repeated it again with purpose.

 “I will change their minds.
 This will happen.”

 Ahead she saw some balloons and a sign on a fence post that said, “ONE MORE MILE – TURN RIGHT AT OLD HAY FLAT ROAD – LOOK FOR THE TENT”.

 As she sped by the balloons she heard the percussive hollow slapping of inflated rubber versus rubber and decided to slow down before she pissed off the locals.

 She spent a moment staring ahead admiring the beauty.